PPC ROI: How brands can measure and maximise performance.

 In this article, we’ll break down how brands can measure PPC ROI, the key metrics to track, and how understanding ROI can lead to better, more efficient advertising campaigns.
 Ultimately, we’ll show you how a simple yet powerful ROI calculator can help you project future outcomes based on your own data, allowing smarter decision-making.

-Paid Media refers to any type of advertising where you pay to promote your content or brand, such as Google Ads, social media ads, or display ads.
-Compared to organic methods, paid media is a faster approach with higher potential to reach target audiences.
+Paid Media refers to any form of digital advertising you pay for — such as Google Ads, social media ads, or display networks.
+Unlike organic strategies, paid media offers a faster route to reach targeted audiences and drive measurable outcomes.

 Return on investment (ROI) is more than a financial metric — it’s a foundation for smarter, more accountable marketing.
 For brands investing in Pay-Per-Click (PPC) advertising, understanding ROI is essential to evaluating performance, justifying spend, and informing strategic decisions.